IBMTechSales/klp-think2022-labs/1162-LibertyApplicationManagement/README.md

    http://cos-was-apps-was.apps.demo.ibmdte.net/CustomerOrderServicesWeb
    ```

-6. Open a Firefox web browser window from within the VM.
+7. Open a Firefox web browser window from within the VM.

      ![firefox](extras/images/analysis1.png)

      <br/>

-7. Go to the URL outputted by the command run in the previous step.
+8. Go to the URL outputted by the command run in the previous step.

      <br/>

-8. You will be prompted to login in order to access the application.
-Enter the following credentials:
+9. If prompted to login into the applicarion, enter the following credentials:
     - Username: **skywalker**
     - Password: **force**